Forms of cricket: Hand cricket

+In this form, not only number of fingers extended matters but also the type of fingers extended.
+If both the number and type of fingers extended are same, then the batter is out.
+For both the forms, a dot ball may be given by not extending none of the fingers.

+It is played by school children in India, Sri Lanka and Pakistan.It is a nostalgic game for those who played it during school breaks.At present, certain mobile applications are also available for playing hand cricket.

 Pencil cricket

 A one-person game played with pencils marked by hand to function as 'long dice'.
 A Japanese variant of these for use in other games are called 'battle pencils'.
 It may also simply be played with conventional dice.
 The aim is to generate scores and attribute them to imaginary players and teams by compiling a scorecard.
 The game has been marketed commercially featuring plastic or metal long dice (rollers) and playing rules.

 The board game Test Match operates on a similar principle.

 Pub cricket

 Also called car cricket.
 A travel game based on the names of public houses passed on the route.
 Runs are scored according to the number of legs, arms or other items featured in the pub name.
 The exact rules vary according to the participants.